Packet-Clearing-House/DNSAuth/README.md

 ## Resolving customer

-Given the server IP (field 3 from above), DNSAuth will query a postgres database to try try and find a matching customer.
-It assumes that each customer row in the table has a CIDR formatted IP and will try to find the server IP in the that CIDR block.
+Given the qname of a DNS query, the resolution happens through zone names that are retreive from a mysql database.
+Each customer will be assocated with one or more zone names which then will be used in a radix tree in order to get the longest prefix match from the qname.

 If no customer is found, then "Unknown" is written to the database.
 See the "Installation" section below for further details about configuring customer rows.